Admission & Requirements

 A flexible way to earn your JD

 Sometimes, the realities of life's demands (employment, families, caregiving) needs a flexible approach to education.
 We offer a part-time degree taken over seven years instead of the full-time, three-year program.
 You can complete your degree by completing your first year full-time, with the rest of your courses spread over the six following years OR by doing first year half-time over two years and completing the rest of the degree over five years.
 The faculty encourages part-time students, wherever possible, to do their first year on a full-time basis.

 |Option 1: Full-time first year||

 As a part-time student, you can take your first-year program on a full-time basis, then apply to be admitted to the part-time program for the remainder of your JD studies.

 After first year, students in the part-time program are required to complete a minimum of 58 hours over a maximum of six academic years, with a minimum class load of eight hours in each academic year.
 Part-time students must complete at least one optional class involving a major written paper in each 29-hour block over the period of part-time study.

 Students who enter the program after completing their first and second years on a full-time basis are required to complete their minimum of 29 hours over a maximum of three academic years, with a minimum class load of eight hours in each academic year.

 |Option 2: Half-time first year||

-Part-time students who choose to do first year on a half-time basis are required to complete 17 hours of the first-year program in their first year, completing Contracts and Judicial Decision-Making, Tort Law and Damage Compensation, Fundamentals of Public Law, and Legal Research and Writing.
+Part-time students who choose to do first year on a half-time basis are required to complete 17 hours of the first-year program in their first year, completing Contracts and Judicial Decision-Making, Tort Law and Damage Compensation, Orientation to Law, Legal Research and Writing, and Aboriginal and Indigenous Law in Context.

 |How to apply as a part-time student||